RTEMS/rtems-docs/filesystem/in-memory.rst

     is a unique node identification number

 *st_uid*
-    is the user ID of the file’s owner
+    is the user ID of the file's owner

 *st_gid*
-    is the group ID of the file’s owner
+    is the group ID of the file's owner

 *st_atime*
     is the time of the last access to this file